asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Base web app

-Let's establish how our base web app code should look like:
+Let's establish what our base web app code should look like:

 `Program.cs`: